yikeke/dbaas-docs/limitations-and-quotas.md

 # Limitations and Quotas in TiDB Cloud

 TiDB Cloud limits how many of each kind of component you can create, and the common usage limitations of TiDB.
-In addition, there are some orgnization-level quotas to limit the amount of resources created by users to prevent from creating more resources than you actually need.
+In addition, there are some organization-level quotas to limit the amount of resources created by users to prevent from creating more resources than you actually need.
 These tables outline limits and quotas.

 > **Note:**
 >